 Raffaele Riario was appointed a cardinal in 1477 at the tender age of seventeen and a few years later he became titular cardinal of the church of San Lorenzo in Damaso, which is part of the palace.

 According to legend, Palazzo della Cancelleria was partly funded from the profits of a single night’s gambling, when Cardinal Riario won the princely sum of 60,000 scudi while playing dice with Franceschetto Cybo, the illegitimate son of Pope Innocent VIII (r.
 1484-92).

 The palazzo has been attributed to both Donato Bramante and Andrea Bregno.
-The piano nobile is distinguished by its greater height, richer carving and profusion of heraldic signs (roses were the emblems of the Riario family), proclaiming the cardinal’s rank, power and prestige.
+The piano nobile is distinguished by its greater height, richer carving and a profusion of roses (Raffaele Riario's coat of arms comprises a single wild rose), proclaiming the cardinal’s rank, power and prestige.

-In the centre of the palace is a beautiful courtyard with a double colonnade.
+The palazzo's beautiful courtyard has a double loggia.
 The granite columns come from the ancient Theatre of Pompey, which once stood nearby.

 Blogging about Rome,

 its art, history and culture.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and